Insurance for your business

 An easy-on-the-eye on-brand look, great UX and winning CTAs are expected goals in web design and development.
 But what if your design falls flat and the CTR flatlines too?

 Not forgetting that the eyes are everywhere, so criticism can come from all quarters.
 Plus, it doesn’t take much for someone else to claim your cracking idea was theirs.

 Fighting your corner takes time and money.
-Web designers' professional indemnity insurance provides both – with reputation-saving legal expertise thrown in for good measure.
+Web designer insurance provides both – with legal expertise thrown in for good measure.
+Net some today.

 What business doesn’t have a website these days?
 An invisible one is what.

 But not just any old website will do.
 Clients pay you good money to design and develop something that not only works and looks good, but gets them business too.
 No easy task.